David Fury: Lost

 Fury served as a co-executive producer for the first season of Lost.
-Significantly, Fury wrote the first flashback episodes for many of the important characters including Locke, Sayid, Hurley, and Walt.
+Significantly, Fury wrote the first flashback episodes for many of the important characters including Locke, Sayid, Hurley, and Michael.
 His episodes also introduced such important series phenomena as the numbers and the whispers, and the episode "Walkabout" was the first time that any of the survivors saw the monster.